Grade 6Science

-Focus: In this unit, students investigate the phenomena of the building up of Earth’s Surface and the wearing down of Earth’s surface.
+In this unit, students investigate the phenomena of the building up of Earth’s surface and the wearing down of Earth’s surface.
 The subtitle of this unit is What causes Earth’s surface to change?
 This is a phenomenon that all students have some experience with.
 Students know about earthquakes and volcanic eruptions.
 They have a sense that mountains are built up and erode.
-It is then natural to ask: What are the processes by which the surface of the Earth changes?
-This unit allows students to observe the phenomena of the shifting landscapes of Earth and then spend time working with classmates to analyze the shared experience, formulate new questions, and developing new strategies for answering them.
+It is then natural to ask: “What are the processes by which the surface of the earth changes?”
+This unit allows students to observe weather and climate phenomenon in detail and then start to ask questions, formulate explanations, then set up and conduct activities and research.
+As students work with classmates to analyze their shared experiences, they can formulate new questions and develop new strategies for answering those questions.
 Students explore concepts that include the following:

 • How are earthquakes related to where mountains are located?